giusmento/pulcherbook-be/DOCKER.md

-# PulkerBook Backend - Docker Deployment Guide
+# PulcherBook Backend - Docker Deployment Guide

-This guide explains how to deploy the PulkerBook backend services using Docker with flexible single-container or multi-container architecture.
+This guide explains how to deploy the PulcherBook backend services using Docker with flexible single-container or multi-container architecture.

 ## 📋 Table of Contents